DataDog/integrations-core/kubernetes_state/README.md

 ### Configuration

-Edit the `kubernetes_state.yaml` file to point to your server and port, set the masters to monitor.
-See the [sample kubernetes_state.yaml][2] for all available configuration options.
+Edit the `kubernetes_state.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to point to your server and port, set the masters to monitor.
+See the [sample kubernetes_state.d/conf.yaml][2] for all available configuration options.

 ### Validation